lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

 ###Find a Full Path to File in Unknown Location
-If you are unsure of the path to a specific directory or file, you can find out by right clicking (Mac: control+click) on the file/directory of interest and select "Properties" or "Get Info".
-The location information will appear as something like:
+If you are unsure of the path to a specific directory or file, you can find this information for a particular file/directory of interest by looking in
+the:

+* Windows:  **Properties**/ General tab (right click on the file/directory) or in the file path bar at the top of each window (select versions).
+* Mac: **Get Info**  (right clicking/ control+click on the file/directory)

+The file path may appear as:

 Computer > Users > neon > Documents > data > NEON-DS-Met-Time-Series

-If you copy and paste this information, it automatically reformats into the base path to the directory or file:
+Copy and paste this information to automatically reformat into the base path to the directory or file:

-Windows:    C:\\Users\neon\Documents\data\NEON-DS-Met-Time-Series\
+Windows:    C:\Users\neon\Documents\data\NEON-DS-Met-Time-Series\

 Mac OS X:   /Users/neon/Documents/data/NEON-DS-Met-Time-Series